MSR Research Colloquium 2026

 • Konstantin Karl Weicht

-Konstantin Karl Weicht Manager, Scholar, Baker - from Vienna, based in Hualien, Taiwan
+Konstantin Karl Weicht, PhD.
+Manager, Scholar, Baker - from Vienna, based in Hualien, Taiwan

 Manager, scholar, and baker from Vienna, based in Hualien, Taiwan.